-Toronto is not only Canada’s largest city, but it’s also a world-class metropolis that ranks as the fourth-largest city in North America.
-The Western Hemisphere’s tallest freestanding structure, the CN Tower, rises over 1,800 feet above the city, providing views of the cityscape and beyond.
+As the fourth largest city in North America, Toronto has the skyline and attractions you’d expect from a major global metropolis.
+The Western Hemisphere’s tallest freestanding structure, the CN Tower rises over 1,800 feet above the city, providing views of the cityscape and beyond.
 Get hip to the vibe at the St. Lawrence Market, a former town hall that’s been converted into a bustling bazaar.
 The vibrant Distillery Historic District has reclaimed a former Victorian industrial area, turning into one of the city’s most visited spots.
 World-class museums appeal to travelers of all ages, as does scenic Toronto Island Park.

-Niagara Falls is one of the world’s most revered natural wonders.
+A 176-foot-tall curtain of cascading water, Niagara Falls attracts sightseers from across the globe.
 Adjoining the U.S. and Canada, the falls are a significant attraction on both sides of the border, with many claiming the Canadian side offers the best views.
 Experience the power with the Journey Behind the Falls tour or a ride on the Hornblower Cruise.

 Perfect Park Selection